anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

    **Gap description:** For example, in situations where multiple sites / availability zones exist, an operator may choose to run multiple Kubernetes clusters, not only for security/multitenancy reasons but also fault, resilience, latency, etc.
-   This produces an overhead of Kubernetes Masters - is there a way of making this more efficient whilst still able to meet the non-functional requirements of the operator (fault, resilience, latency, etc.)
+   This produces an overhead of Kubernetes Control plane nodes - is there a way of making this more efficient whilst still able to meet the non-functional requirements of the operator (fault, resilience, latency, etc.)

 Interoperability with VNF-based networking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~